 On that note, an affiliate program may be a great option if you don’t have a good product or service to sell online and need one.
-Just find an affiliate program for a product or service you love and would feel proud to sell (just remember to follow my “rules” when picking an associate program to join… these are in an article ahead in this newsletter).
+Just find an affiliate program for a product or service you love and would feel proud to sell (remember to follow my “rules” when picking an associate program to join… these are in an article ahead in this newsletter).

-The beauty of affiliate programs is that they are “no-brainers”.
-What I mean by that is if you have a lot of traffic to your site, all you have to do is post a banner or text link to another site (because you are part of their affiliate program) and earn a referral fee for every sale which is generated.
+The beauty of affiliate programs is that they are “no-brainers.”
+What I mean by that is if you have a lot of traffic to your site, all you have to do is post a banner or text link to another site (because you are part of their affiliate program) and earn a referral fee for every sale generated.
 There is no customer service, no credit cards to charge, no shipping of orders, no inventory, no administrative problems, no employees, and no headaches.

 Let’s move on, as we will talk more about that later.